TataKKKL/MeritPath/README.md

 - **SQS Queue**: Enables asynchronous communication between services, allowing the Backend Service to offload intensive tasks to the Worker Service.

-- **Frontend Applications**: React-based web applications that interact with our system through the Backend Service API.
+- **Frontend Applications**: NextJS-based web applications that interact with our system through the Backend Service API.

 ### Database Architecture